DOC ZP-USE-CASE

 Prompt Injection Detection API for LLM Applications

 IntegrityGuard analyzes every prompt against 22 catalogued injection signatures across 7 supported languages before it reaches your Large Language Model.
-The /v1/analyze endpoint returns a deterministic verdict in 23.4 ms mean server-side, plus a SHA-256 signed report you can attach to any audit trail.
+The /v1/analyze endpoint returns a deterministic verdict in sub-millisecond mean server-side time, plus a SHA-256 signed report you can attach to any audit trail.

 What is prompt injection?